+Unit Overview:

-Unit Overview: In the First Grade melody and vocal production unit, the students will learn that proper vocal production/vocal production requires an understanding of basic anatomy and the physical properties of sound.
-Students will demonstrate developmentally appropriate vocal production/vocal placement and breathing techniques.
-Students will perform and echo songs on pitch gaining a better understanding of melodic contour and expressive qualities found in music.
-Students will perform songs, as individuals and in groups, using proper head voice, posture, breathing techniques, and vocal techniques to vary dynamic levels.
+In the Second Grade melody and vocal production unit, the students will learn that proper vocal production requires an understanding of basic anatomy, the physical properties of sound, developmentally appropriate vocal production/vocal placement, and breathing techniques.
+The voice is the primary instrument in this unit and students will perform, as individuals and in groups, using proper head voice, posture, breathing techniques, and vocal techniques to vary dynamic levels.
+The repertoire of songs has students performing and echoing on pitch to gain a better understanding of melodic contour and the expressive qualities found in music.